tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 This is the point of bifurcation (This could also be the last header).

 This function then returns the trace of blocks from the witness node between the common header and the divergent header of the primary as it is likely as seen in the example to the right below that multiple headers where required in order to verify the divergent one.
+This trace will be used later (as is also described later in this document).

 ![](../imgs/bifurcation-point.png)